Brain-Development-and-Disorders-Lab/mars/website/docs/Terminology.md

 - `number`: A numerical value.
 - `date`: A date or time.
 - `url`: A link to external or internal item.
-- `entity`: A "soft" relationship with another Entity.
-This does not have the significance of a `Relationship`, but could be used to express a reference to another Entity.
+- `entity`: A "soft" link with another Entity.
+This does not have the significance of a `Link`, but could be used to express a reference to another Entity.
 - `select`: A drop-down containing a set of user-defined options that can be selected.

 ## Projects